kalote/fightdb/readme.md

 Users can set up multiple additionnal information in their profile:

-- Social network links:
+- Social network settings:
 	- Twitter
 	- Facebook
 	- Twitch
 - Game settings:
-	- keep rounds or match
-	- number of rounds
+	- Favorite game
 	- Favorite characters
 - Friends list
 	- Manage your friends and your community